 Most people receive a plethora of wanted and unwanted advice on a weekly basis.
 Sometimes, bad advice is just a difference in opinion.
 Bad advice usually does not harm anyone.
 However, sometimes following bad advice can have disastrous consequences.
 This is especially true when it comes to home security.
 In the home service industry, the professionals have heard the best and the worst home security myths.
+Before getting started, if you would like to learn how to keep your home and the community safe, you can attend Home Watch Association Training courses so you could start your very own home security business.

 Myth#1: Self-Monitoring Systems Are Effective